SPARQL

 data.
 It also allows others to federate their own SPARQL queries to your site

-SPARQL keyword, thus connecting datasets across the
+by way of the SERVICE SPARQL keyword, thus connecting datasets across the

 web.